Gandiva: Features

-The Gandiva gives a wielder self confidence, self belief.
+The Gandiva gives a wielder self-confidence and self-belief.
 It is believed to have the strength of one hundred thousand bows and the bow consisted of 108 celestial string.
 Gandiva was indestructible and was worshiped by the celestials and the Gandharvas.

 Return to the gods

 At the end of the Dvapara Yuga, Krishna departed the Earth and left for Vaikuntha.
 When Krishna was departing, he told Arjuna to rescue the people of Dwaraka because he was submerging Dwaraka under ocean.
 Arjuna temporarily could not string the bow, or remember the spells necessary in order to summon his celestial weapons when Dwaraka was drowning.
 Arjuna knew that his time on earth was up as well, Vyasa had told him this event will happen and when it happens, Arjuna's work on earth is over.
 Later, the Pandavas retired and journeyed to the Himalayas.
 On their route, Agni came and asked Arjuna to return the Gandiva to Varuna, for it belonged to the gods.
 Arjuna obliged and dropped them in the waters of the sea.
 Thus the celestial bow was returned to the gods.